Adjudicative proceedings—Brief adjudicative proceedings—Certificate of registration (tax registration endorsement) revocation.

 (5), for actions involving revocation of a certificate of registration (tax registration endorsement) pursuant to RCW 82.32.215

 .
-This section explains the procedure for these brief adjudicative proceedings.
-This section does not apply to the following:
+This rule explains the procedure for these brief adjudicative proceedings.
+This rule does not apply to the following:

 • Adjudicative proceedings under WAC 458-20-10002

 , which addresses converted brief adjudicative proceedings and formal adjudicative proceedings relating to log export enforcements;

 • Brief adjudicative proceedings for matters relating to the revocation of reseller permits under WAC 458-20-102

 (5), which provides that a request for administrative review is deemed to have been denied if the agency does not make a disposition of the matter within twenty days after the request is submitted.

 (2) Brief adjudicative proceedings - Procedure.
 The following procedure applies to the department's brief adjudicative proceedings for actions involving revocation of a certificate of registration, unless the matter is converted to a formal proceeding as provided in subsection (8) of this rule.

 (a) Notice.
 The department will set the time and place of the hearing.
 Written notice shall be served upon the taxpayer(s) at least seven days before the date of the hearing.
 Service is to be made pursuant to subsection (5)(a) of this rule.
 The notice must include:

 (i) The names and addresses of each taxpayer to whom the proceedings apply and, if known, the names and addresses of the taxpayer's representative(s), if any;

 (ii) The mailing address and the telephone number of the person or office designated to represent the department in the proceeding;